-Because of changes in how we make our livings, the skills exercised by coercive schooling are even less valuable, and those exercised by Self-Directed Education are even even more valuable, now than they were in the past.
+Because of changes in how we make our living, the skills exercised by coercive schooling are even less valuable, and those exercised by Self-Directed Education are even more valuable, now than they were in the past.
 We don’t need people who can memorize and regurgitate lots of information; we have Google for that.
 We don’t need many people to do routine, tedious tasks dictated by others; we have robots for that.

 What we do need, and will continue to need, are people who think critically and creatively, innovate, ask and answer questions that nobody else has thought of, and bring moral values and a passionate sense of purpose into the workplace.
 These are the kinds of skills that are continuously honed in Self-Directed Education.
 In coercive schools, the requirement that everyone follow the same curriculum, motivated by reward and punishment rather than genuine interest, guarantees that most students will not develop passionate interests, deep understanding, or a sense of purpose other than that of making it through the next hoop.

 “Okay,” I hear some say, “these are all good reasons why our forced system of schooling should topple soon; but will it topple soon?”
 Yes, it will, because it really is reaching the end of the line.
 In fact, much of the increased odiousness of school has come about precisely because of the increased recognition that our schools are failing.
 Stupidly, in recent times we’ve tried to “fix” the schools by doing more of what doesn’t work.
 But that can’t go on forever.
 The revolution will come not because authorities within the coercive school system become enlightened, but because a growing number of families who are victims of that system will realize that they have an option—a good option—and they will take it.